 Turkey's ruling party submits presidential reform proposal

-ANKARA (Reuters) - Turkey's ruling AK Party has presented a proposal to set up a presidential system, the deputy prime minister said on Tuesday, in a step towards a stronger presidency which Prime Minister Tayyip Erdogan is believed to want.
+ANKARA (Reuters) - Turkey's ruling AK Party presented to parliament a proposal on the creation of a presidential system, a deputy prime minister said on Tuesday, in a step towards a newly empowered presidency which Prime Minister Tayyip Erdogan is believed to seek.

-Under the current system, the Turkish president is a largely ceremonial figure.
-The AK Party aims to create an executive presidency as part of a reform process focused around a new constitution.
+Under the current system, the Turkish president is largely a ceremonial figure but the AK Party aims to create an executive presidency as part of a reform process focused around a new constitution.

-(Reporting by Pinar Aydinli; Writing by Daren Butler; Editing by Angus MacSwan)
+(Reporting by Pinar Aydinli; Writing by Daren Butler; Editing by Janet Lawrence)